Projects in the City of Muncie

 City of Muncie CCMG

-Timeline: May through June 2025
+Timeline: May through June 2025 to start

 Owner: City project and Indiana Department of Transportation